thaniel-c/summer-code-jam-2020/talented-tigers/README.md

     * `pipenv run python3 run-linux.py`
   * The last command will run the website locally, you will be able to view the website at the address `localhost:8000`.

+**Alternatively** you can run each command in the run scripts one by one, the run scripts only exist to better hide the API key and make the setup process shorter.
+These are the commands:

+Windows commands:
+  * `docker build -t spydirweb -f Dockerfile .`
+  * `docker run -e <API KEY> -it -p 8000:8000 spydirweb`

+Linux commands:
+  * `sudo docker build -t spydirweb -f Dockerfile .`
+  * `sudo docker run -e <API KEY> -it -p 8000:8000 spydirweb`

+If you decide to run the site this way, replace `<API KEY>` with your Pixabay API key.
+The `.env` file is **not** needed.

 Installation and loading can take a while as we need to setup the models for the AI as well as the dictionary for the link parser.
 Hang in there!

 **Note**: Be sure to view the site at http://localhost:8000, other hosts may not work as expected.